-You've just had a shocking power bill, or your hot water system needs replacing, and you're wondering if a solar or heat pump version might be the way to go?
+If you've just had a shocking power bill, or your hot water system needs replacing, maybe you're wondering if a solar or heat pump version might be the way to go.
 Is it worth the upfront cost and will it really save you money in the long run?
-The short answer is: probably yes.
+For most homes, the short answer is: yes and yes.

-A well chosen solar hot water system (HWS) or a heat pump may cost more to begin with, but they can be significantly cheaper to run than a conventional electric or gas system.
-Good for the purse, good for the planet.
+A well chosen solar hot water system or a heat pump may cost more to begin with, but for most homes they'll be significantly cheaper to run than a conventional electric or gas system.
+That's good for your bank account and good for the planet.
 And some of the purchase cost can be offset with government rebates and incentives.

-- Consists of solar collector panels and a storage tank.
+- Solar hot water systems consist of solar collector panels and a storage tank.
 A four-person household typically needs about four square metres of solar collector area (two panels) and a 300–360L tank.
 You need a large tank to allow for days with less sunlight (or more hot showers than usual).

 - Thermosiphon systems have both the collector panels and the storage tank mounted on the roof.
 The liquid in the panels circulates into the tank via the thermosiphon effect (as water heats up, it becomes lighter and rises into the tank).